ministryofjustice/hmpps-kotlin-lib/readme-contents/TestHelpers.md

 2. `JwtAuthorisationHelper` that provides a primary `JwtDecoder` bean for your tests so that HMPPS Auth isn't required as a wiremock dependency.
 It also provides helper methods to create JWT access tokens and set authorisation headers for use in integration tests when calling with web clients.
+3. `HmppsAuthApiExtension` that is a junit extension for stubbing out calls to HMPPS Auth e.g. `stubHealthPing` can be used to stub out ping endpoint calls.

 ## What can I customize?